sabegg2/sqlalchemy-challenge/README.md

 ## Part 2: Design Your Climate App

 In this section, I designed a Flask API based on the queries developed in Part 1.
 When run, the app.py file creates the app at http://127.0.0.1:5000.
+For the routes including a date in the url, if the date range is out of range of the data, a message will be shown telling the user to enter dates within the range of the data.
 Here's an image of the main page of the working app:

 <img src="SurfsUp/Images/app.png" width=900>